 Hispanic Outreach.
 Accounts submitted to OSHA of employers who have had success in reaching out to their Spanish-speaking workers.

 Regional Showcase.
-This page highlights some of the outreach activities taken by OSHA's Regional and Area Offices.
+Highlights some of the outreach activities taken by OSHA's Regional and Area Offices.
 Some of these stories feature successful measures taken by employers and employees to improve workplace safety and health.

 Small Business.
-Links to stories about small businesses that have improved their safety and health programs.
+Success stories about small businesses that have improved their safety and health programs.

 The following case studies, developed through the OSHA Alliance Program, demonstrate the value of successful safety and health programs.

 OSHA and the Graphics Arts Coalition Case Study: "Ritrama Invests in Safety and Improves Its Bottom Line."
-OSHA.
-June 2007.
+(2007, June).
 Ritrama, a multi-national corporation, designed and implemented a program to educate the managers, supervisors and employees about safe work practices and company-specific procedures at its manufacturing plant in Minneapolis, Minnesota.
 As a result of the program, the company reduced its workers' compensation premiums, increased productivity and product quality, and improved its employee recruitment and retention.